What is thalassemia?

 Genes contain the instructions needed to make proteins in the body.
 Genes come in pairs, with one set inherited from the mother and one set inherited from the father.
 For the hemoglobin protein, two normal genes – one from each parent – are required to make healthy beta chains.

 If a person inherits two faulty beta thalassemia genes, that person will develop beta thalassemia major, also known as Cooley’s disease.
 Babies with this condition will often seem healthy at first, but usually develop symptoms of thalassemia within the first two years of life.
 It is typically a serious and lifelong condition, requiring long-term treatment and management.

 If a person inherits only one faulty beta thalassemia gene they will have beta thalassemia trait and become a carrier of thalassemia disease.
 They will generally be healthy or sometimes have mild anemia.
 However, they are at risk of passing on more severe thalassemia to their children.

 Thalassemia intermedia is used to describe the disorder that occurs when a person has inherited two faulty beta genes, but the faults are less severe than in beta thalassemia major.
 People with this condition usually have moderately severe anemia and sometimes require blood transfusions.

 Four normal genes – two from each parent – are required to make healthy alpha chains, so alpha thalassemia involves four potentially faulty genes, rather than just two.

-A person who inherits one or two faulty alpha genes will be a carrier, without symptoms, except sometimes slight anemia.
+A person who inherits one or two faulty alpha genes will have alpha thalassemia trait, meaning they are a thalassemia carrier, but do not themselves experience symptoms, except sometimes slight anemia.

 If they inherit three faulty alpha thalassemia genes, they will develop hemoglobin H disease, with moderate to severe symptoms.